MaxLell/Chrome_Dino_AI/ReadMe.md

 __Genetic-algorithm-version__ `GA_Dino_game.py`:
-- Press __"s"__ to save the dino with the best score so far.
-The files are stored in the `/save` folder.
-- Press __"l"__ to load a previously saved model.
-By default the package is provided with a pretrained Dino that you can load (max score 19000).
 - Press __"SPACE"__ to toggle the visualisation.
-By deactivating the visualisation the code runs faster and therefore the Dinos evolve faster, to obtain higher scores.
+By deactivating the visualisation the code runs much faster and therefore the Dinos evolve faster.

 ## Dependencies: